redhat-performance/satperf/README.md

 ### PREREQUISITES

 This is a Python 2 based project.
-From project root, run: `source ./setup`
+Install pip, virtualenv and run `source ./setup` from root.

 The above script does the following: